YustusKevyn/brease.js/readme.md

 ## Penner's Functions

-Each penner function has an in, out, inOut and outIn variant.
+Each penner function has an in, out, in-out and out-in variant.
 The following is a complete table with the name of all supported functions:

 | In      | Out      | In-Out     | Out-In     |
 | ------- | -------- | ---------- | ---------- |